lexmartinez/gatsby-blog/README.md

 </p>
 <h1 align="center">gatsby-blog</h1>

 Simple and powerful minimalist blog static site, created as study case with purpose to be my blog using [Gatsby](https://www.gatsbyjs.org) as static site engine.
-Powered with [xxxxxx.xx](http://www.google.com) API as content management platform.
+Powered with [dev.to](https://docs.dev.to/api/) API as data source.

 ## Quick start